Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 • Cold Brew: Clean, crisp, and bright with refreshing acidity—an absolute favorite during Kyoto’s humid summers.

-• Seasonal Specials: Occasionally featuring creative drinks infused with yuzu or Kyoto-style black shichimi spice—a playful twist unique to the Kyoto shop.
+• Seasonal Specials: Occasionally featuring creative drinks infused with yuzu or Kyoto-style black shichimi spice—a playful, Kyoto-only twist you won’t find at other locations.

 Must-Try Pastries & Treats